chuangg/CLEVRER/README.md

 We provide the code for the `dynamics predictor` to generate *dynamics predictions* as input of the `programe executor`.
 >
-Before training the dynamics predictor, please make sure that you have extracted the vidoe frames (named format **frame_00000.png**) and download the proposals.
+Before training the dynamics predictor, please make sure that you have extracted the vidoe frames (named format **frame_00000.png**) and download the visual masks.
 Please organize the files with the same structure as (or you can modify the frame path in `data.py` and `eval.py`.):
 ```
 video_frames/